binkley/wiki-docs/README.md

 Howdy!

-Welcome to the GitHub repository with samples on documenting for the GitHub wiki.
+Welcome to the GitHub repository with samples on documenting REST APIs for the GitHub wiki.

 There is nothing to build or run in this repository:<br/>
 _The wiki markdown is the source code._